slowernews/wisdom-tldr/README.md

 «Pawn sacrifices», bribes and lying are examples of «dirty stuff».<br>
 They can be effective but use them *only* on life changing situations: it's a scar for life.

-> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)*
+> *'Get others to do the work for you, but always take the credit.'

-> *'Keep your hands clean.' -- Robert Greene (26th law of power)*
+'Keep your hands clean.' -- Robert Greene (7th and 26th law of power)*

 When nothing else works, [surrender](#on-surrendering).
 Only use anger and go [all in](#on-desperate-targets) if you can see the end already.